Ashton Götz

-Ashton-Phillip Shawn Götz (born 16 July 1993) is a German footballer who plays as a right-back for SV Drochtersen/Assel.
+Ashton-Phillip Shawn Götz (born 16 July 1993) is a German footballer who plays as a right-back for TuS Dassendorf.

 Club career

 Götz is a youth product from Hamburger SV.
 In 2011, he made his debut for the reserve team.
 He made his Bundesliga debut in the club's first team on 24 September 2014 against Borussia Mönchengladbach.
 He replaced Dennis Diekmeier in overtime in a 1–0 away defeat.

 In May 2017, he was suspended by the coach of Hamburg's first team, Markus Gisdol, and subsequently, his contract with the first team was dissolved.

 International career

 Götz was born in Germany to an African American father and a German mother, and was scouted to perhaps join the United States men's national soccer team.